Everything you need to know about Coronado Panama

 Coronado was Panama’s first resort community and has since become the central hub of Panama’s Pacific coast.
 The beach region has continued to grow not only as a retirement destination but as a place to enjoy the weekend and escape from the city rush.

-During the Covid-19 Pandemic Coronado Panama became a primary residency for many owners and renters who moved from Panama City.
+During the Covid-19 Pandemic, Coronado Panama became a primary residency for many owners and renters who moved from Panama City.
 The area continues to see an influx of new residents following the pandemic, many of which are young professionals and families.
-As Panama begins to introduce new immigration policy including the Digital Nomad Visa, and
+Panama continues to offer easy residency options including the Digital Nomad Visa and Friendly Nations Visa.

 The Major Grocery Stores in Coronado

 El Rey: The first grocery store to open its doors in the Coronado area was El Rey.
-The supermarket chain is still a staple place to shop for fresh produce, meat, and grocery items anytime a day, as they are open 24-hours everyday of the week.
+The supermarket chain is still a staple place to shop for fresh produce, meat, and grocery items.

-Super 99: Owned Panama’s Ex-president Ricardo Martinelli, was the next supermarket to hit the beach several years after El Rey.
-The supermarket is known for its lower prices especially on canned goods.
+Super 99: Owned by Panama’s Ex-president Ricardo Martinelli, was the next supermarket to hit the beach several years after El Rey.
+The supermarket is known for its lower prices, especially on canned goods.

 El Machetazo: Sitting on the mountainside of the Interamerican highway, is a three-story department store and supermarket.
-The first level is a typical grocery story, which includes a large canteen-style restaurant and bakery.
+The first level is a typical grocery store, which includes a large canteen-style restaurant and bakery.
 The second floor offers home items like cleaning supplies, dishes, and small appliances, as well as a home decor section and clothing section.
-The top floor has a variety of items from children’s toys to sports equipment and a large seasonal Christmas department.

-Riba Smith: The Riba Smith in Coronado, while smaller than most, is a great place to find items that can not be found elsewhere including a large variety of kosher goods.
-Riba Smith also has a small cafe and ice cream counter.
+Riba Smith: The Riba Smith in Coronado just opened a new location just before La Terazas mall, where a new Starbucks has opened its doors.
+Riba Smith is a great place to find items that can not be found elsewhere including a large variety of kosher goods.
+Riba Smith now also has a larger cafe, a park for kids, and an ice cream counter.